dante1130/dante1130/README.md

 - I'm a Software Engineer in real-time simulations for mining machines.
 - I’m interested in game engine development, games development, graphics programming, and web development.
-- I’m currently learning the .NET framework and Japanese.
+- I’m currently learning Rust.
 - I’m looking to collaborate on anything!

 ## How to reach me